Tax Problems Don’t Solve Themselves.

 The objective of a Lien Subordination is to allow other creditors to move ahead of the IRS in their claims against the property.
 This can allow transactions such as refinancing the property to move forward.

 A Lien Withdrawal removes the IRS’s claim to your property prior to the total balance owed is satisfied.
-The IRS may entertain this option when circumstances exist that demonstrate your efforts to gain compliance and pay the debt.
+The IRS may entertain this option when circumstances exist that demonstrate your efforts to gain compliance and pay the unpaid balance.

-In other cases, they will consider Lien Withdrawal if it can be demonstrated that it will facilitate the repayment of the debt.
+In other cases, they will consider Lien Withdrawal if it can be demonstrated that it will facilitate the repayment of the unpaid balance.